TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 You need to sign up to the service at [https://cymon.io/user/signup](https://cymon.io/user/signup).
 Once you do, provide your API key as the value to the `key` parameter.

-### File_Info
+### FileInfo
-Parse files in several formats such as OLE and OpenXML to detect VBA macros, extract their source code, generate useful information on PE, PDF files and much more.
+Parse files in several formats such as OLE and OpenXML to detect VBA macros, extract their source code, generate useful information on PE, PDF and Microsoft Office documents, Outlook `msg` files and much more.

 The analyzer comes in only one flavor.